CommittedTeam/CommitCanvas/README.md

 `poetry run pytest`

 ### Code linting

+Run `pre-commit install` to install pre-commit in `.git/hooks/pre-commit`

 Use `poetry run pre-commit run --all-files` to check the code with linters and get the diagnostic info.